twright-msft/mssql-node-docker-demo-app/README.md

 sqlreq = new request("SELECT * FROM Products FOR JSON AUTO", function(err, rowCount) {
 ```

-The next set of commands sets up the event handler function for the sql request row command which will be triggered for each row in a response.
-In this case there will only be a single row and a single column because we are using the FOR JSON AUTO to get the data returned in a single string of JSON data.
+The next set of commands set up the event handler function for the sql request row command which will be triggered for each row in a response.
+In this case there will only be a single row and a single column because we are using `FOR JSON AUTO` to get the data returned in a single string of JSON data.
 Assuming the request comes back with a row and a column value we simply return the JSON string (the column.value) directly to the browser in the response (res).
 ```
 sqlreq.on('row', function(columns) {
    columns.forEach(function(column) {